hossbeast/fab/fab/IPC.md

 For a project, the fab system consists of four processes, viz.

- - fab : parses command-line arguments and marshals for faba/fabd
+ - fab : parses command-line arguments and marshals them for faba/fabd
- - fabd : daemon that maintains all state pertaining to the project
+ - fabd : daemon that maintains all state pertaining to the project and carries out most logic
- - fabw : daemon that watches fabd/faba to ensure continuity if it crashes
+ - fabw : daemon that watches fabd/faba to ensure continuity in the case of crashes
  - faba : daemon that runs with user credentials to carry out filesystem tasks

 This document describes the ipc that takes place among this set of processes

-First, fabw and fabd run with fabsys:fabsys credentials, while fab and faba run with user credentials.
-This is primarily to facilitate signal exchange among these processes.
-Consider that successive pairs of user credentials do not necessarily have permission to signal one another (root, todd)

-All of these programs require fabsys:fabsys ownership and ug+s permissions so that they can assume the fabsys:fabsys identity as required for signal exchange

 ## process hierarchy
  user:user      fab
  fabsys:fabsys  fabw
  fabsys:fabsys  |-- fabd
  user:user      fabw
  user:user      |-- faba

+## signal exchange

+Quoting from man 2 kill :

+  For a process to have permission to send a signal it must either be privileged (under Linux: have the CAP_KILL capability), or the real or effective user ID of the sending process must equal the real or saved set-user-ID of the target process.

+Example process credentials for fab

+                faba      fabd
+  real       >> todd      root   <<
+  effective  >> todd      fabsys saved         fabsys    fabsys <<

+In order to facilitate signal exchange, these programs require fabsys:fabsys ownership and ug+s permissions. fabd runs with fabsys credentials at all times, thus it is always eligible to receive signals. fab and faba temporarily assume fabsys credentials before sending a signal to fabd, and while awaiting the response signal

 ## signal flow
 FABSIG_START    : fab -> fabd    new command
+FABSIG_DONE     : fabd -> faba   command complete
-FABSIG_DONE     : fabd -> fab    command complete
+FABSIG_DONE     : faba -> fab    command complete

 FABSIG_BPSTART  : fabd -> faba   buildplan stage ready to be executed FABSIG_BPGOOD   : faba -> fabd   buildplan stage executed to completion